Summary of Changes and How to Save Time and Money

 Change to Annual Recertification on LEAP

 On August 1, 2016, FHA implemented revised certification statements.
-The changes will be applied to start with lenders with Fiscal Year End July 2016.
+The changes will be applied starting with lenders with Fiscal Year End July 2016.
 The following documents describe changes and a comparison of the previous versions to the current versions by mortgagee type.

 A lender that does not wish to retain its FHA approval must submit a request for voluntary withdrawal of FHA approval.

-11. Make sure all REAC access to your financial statement file is obtained well before the REAC financial statement filing deadline date, as the process can be time-consuming.
+- Make sure all REAC access to your financial statement file is obtained well before the REAC financial statement filing deadline date, as the process can be time consuming.

 Online resources for multifamily housing: